 - IFRS 9 Financial Instruments.
 The IASB issued the final version of IFRS 9 Financial Instruments in July 2014.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
 We applied IFRS 9 initially on January 1, 2018 and will not restate comparative information for prior periods.
-The adoption of IFRS 9 is not expected to have a material impact on our consolidated financial statements. - IFRS 15 Revenue from Contracts with Customers establishes a comprehensive framework for determining whether, how much and when revenue is recognized.
+The adoption of IFRS 9 did not have a material impact on our consolidated financial statements. - IFRS 15 Revenue from Contracts with Customers establishes a comprehensive framework for determining whether, how much and when revenue is recognized.
 It replaces existing revenue recognition guidance, including IAS 18 Revenue, IAS 11 Construction Contracts, IFRIC 13 Customer Loyalty Programmes, IFRIC 15 Agreements for the Construction of Real Estate, IFRIC 18 Transfers of Assets from Customers and SIC 31 Barter Transactions Involving Advertising Services.
 IFRS 15 is effective for the annual periods beginning on or after January 1, 2018, with early adoption permitted.
 The standard establishes a five-step model that will apply to revenue earned from a contract with a customer.
 Extensive disclosures will be required, including disaggregation of total revenue, information about performance obligations, changes in contract asset and liability account balances between periods and key judgements and estimates.
-The adoption of IFRS 15 is not expected to have a material impact on our consolidated financial statements. - IFRS 16 Leases, published on January 13, 2016, makes a distinction between a service contract and a lease based on whether the contract conveys the right to control the use of an identified asset and introduces a single, on-balance sheet lease accounting model for lessees.
-A lessee recognizes a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
-There are optional exemptions for short term leases and leases of low value items.
-Lessor accounting remains similar to the current standard-i.e. lessors continue to classify leases as finance or operating leases.
-For lessors, there is little change to the existing accounting in IAS 17 Leases.
-IFRS 16 replaces existing leases guidance including IAS 17 Leases, IFRIC 4 Determining whether an Arrangement contains a Lease, SIC-15 Operating Leases-Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
-The standard is effective for annual periods beginning on or after January 1, 2019.
-Early adoption is permitted for entities that apply IFRS 15 Revenue from Contracts with Customers at or before the date of initial application of IFRS 16.
-We will adopt IFRS 16 as of January 1, 2019.
-An assessment of the impact of IFRS 16 has not been finalized to date, but we expect that the most significant impact will be that we will recognize new assets and liabilities for our operating leases.
-In addition, the nature and recognition of expenses related to those leases will change as IFRS 16 replaces the straight-line operating lease expense with a depreciation charge for right-of-use assets and interest expense on lease liabilities. - Classification and Measurement of Share-based Payment Transactions (Amendments to IFRS 2) issued on June 20, 2016 covers three accounting areas: the measurement of cash-settled share-based payments; the classification of share-based payments settled net of tax withholdings; and the accounting for a modification of a share-based payment from cash-settled to equity-settled.
+The adoption of IFRS 15 did not have a material impact on our consolidated financial statements. - Classification and Measurement of Share-based Payment Transactions (Amendments to IFRS 2) issued on June 20, 2016 covers three accounting areas: the measurement of cash-settled share based payments; the classification of share-based payments settled net of tax withholdings; and the accounting for a modification of a share-based payment from cash-settled to equity-settled.
 The amendments are effective for annual periods commencing on or after January 1, 2018.
 As a practical simplification, the amendments can be applied prospectively so that prior periods do not have to be restated.
 Retrospective, or early application is permitted if companies have the required information.
-The amendments are not expected to have a material impact on our consolidated financial statements.
+The amendments did not have a material impact on our consolidated financial statements. - IFRIC 22 Foreign currency transactions and Advance consideration issued on December 8, 2016, clarifies the transaction date to be used to determine the exchange rate for translating foreign currency transactions involving an advance payment or receipt.
+The interpretation is effective for annual periods beginning on or after January 1, 2018, with earlier adoption permitted.
+The amendments did not have a material impact on our consolidated financial statements.